 Examples of conduct of a sexual nature may include:

-Stalking: engaging in a course of conduct directed at a specific person that would cause a reasonable person to: 1) fear for his or her safety or the safety or others; or 2) suffer substantial emotional distress.
+X. Stalking: engaging in a course of conduct directed at a specific person that would cause a reasonable person to: 1) fear for their safety or the safety or others; or 2) suffer substantial emotional distress.

 Procedures Implementing the College’s Policy Prohibiting Sex-Based Misconduct (Board Policy 11.04.01)